debops/debops/docs/debops-playbooks/guides/getting-started.rst

-If hosts that you want to manage don't have a DNS domain set, or it's incorrect (for example your VPS provider's domain instead of your own), the :ref:`debops.netbase` role included in the bootstrap playbook can be used to easily fix that and configure your own domain.
+If hosts that you want to manage don't have a DNS domain set, or it's incorrect (for example your VPS provider's domain instead of your own), the :ref:`debops.netbase` role included in the :ref:`DebOps bootstrap playbook` can be used to easily fix that and configure your own domain.
 By setting this variable to, for
 example: